Wall Street swings up and down as volatility retains grip

 The number of Americans filing for unemployment benefits jumped by 70,000 last week, more than economists expected, in one of the first signs of layoffs sweeping across the country.
 Wide swaths of the economy are grinding closer to a standstill, from the travel industry to restaurants, as authorities ask Americans to stay home to slow the spread of the virus.
 Another weak manufacturing report, this time in the mid-Atlantic region, added to the worries.

-But central banks in Europe and the United States both also announced their latest efforts to support financial markets and the economy.
-The European Central Bank launched an expanded program to buy up to 750 billion euros ($820 billion) in bonds to support the economy
+But the world’s largest central banks announced their latest efforts to support financial markets and the economy.
+The European Central Bank launched an expanded program to buy up to 750 billion euros ($820 billion) in bonds to support the economy, and the Bank of England cut its key interest rate to a record low of 0.1%.

-The Fed unveiled measures to support money-market funds and the borrowing of dollars as investors in markets worldwide rush to build up dollars and cash.
-The dash for cash has strained markets around the world, and sellers of even high-quality bonds say they’re having difficulty finding buyers at reasonable prices for how much they want to sell.
+The Federal Reserve unveiled measures to support money-market funds and the borrowing of dollars as investors in markets worldwide rush to build up dollars and cash.
+The dash for cash has strained markets, and sellers of even high-quality bonds say they’re having difficulty finding buyers at reasonable prices for how much they want to sell.
 Many of the Fed’s moves, which are getting revived after being used in the 2008 financial crisis, are aimed at smoothing out operations in such markets.

+“They’re throwing everything at this, and it doesn’t seem to be as effective,” said Sal Bruno, chief investment officer at IndexIQ.
+The market will likely remain volatile until investors see more economic data that shows just how badly the outbreak is hurting the economy.

+“They’re doing what they can, and i’m not sure what else they can do,” Bruno said.

-The Dow Jones Industrial Average rose 55 points, or 0.3%, to 19,953 after erasing an earlier loss of 721 points.
-The Nasdaq was up 2.3%, as of 10:13 a.m.
+The Dow Jones Industrial Average fell 112 points, or 0.6%, to 19,786, as of 10:45 a.m.
 Eastern time.
-The S&P 500, which drives movements for most 401(k) accounts more than other indexes, is down nearly 30% since its record last month and close to its lowest point since late 2018.
+It has swung between a loss of 721 points and a gain of 244 points.
+The Nasdaq was up 1.4% The S&P 500, which drives movements for most 401(k) accounts more than other indexes, is down roughly 30% since its record last month and close to its lowest point since late 2018.

-European stocks rose early in their trading day, but the gains dissipated and major indexes were mostly lower.
-Asian markets also dropped following the brutal 5.1% loss for U.S. stocks the prior day.
+European stocks swung from gains to losses and back to gains.
+Asian markets dropped following the brutal 5.1% loss for U.S. stocks the prior day.
+Crude oil clawed back some of its steep loses from the day before, and benchmark U.S. oil rose back above $23 per barrel.

 Ultimately, investors say they need to see the number of new infections stop accelerating for the market’s extreme volatility to ease.